FLU DELIVERY UPDATE 25.8.2020

 We apologise for any inconvenience caused by changes to our clinic dates, these were beyond our control.

 Thank you for your patience.

 Flu Clinic Guidance 2020

 This year we will be inviting our high risk patients who have been shielding to have their annual flu vaccinations first.
 The practice expects all patients attending for a vaccination to follow the guidance instruction below to ensure that we can offer safe delivery of vaccinations to patients.
-Any patient who fails to comply with the guidance, and therefore risks the safety of others, will be asked to leave the premises.

 - Attend on your own unless you need help in mobilising.